 Pilea is known for being a low-maintenance plant that doesn’t require frequent fertilization.

-The nutrient-deficient Pilea will curl up its bottom leaves, and you must fulfill its nutrient demands by adding fertilizers.
+But a nutrient-deficient Pilea will curl down its bottom leaves, and you must fulfill its nutrient demands by adding fertilizers.

 Solution and Preventive Measures

-- Feed your plant a high-nitrogen fertilizer with added amino-acid supplement to fulfill nitrogen demands.
+- Feed your plant amino-acid supplements to fulfill nitrogen demands.

-- Always maintain the soil pH range between 5-6.
+- Maintain the soil pH between 5 and 6.
 Alkaline soil may slow down nutrient uptake resulting in leaf curl.

 6. Root Rot